 Companies cost money to set up and cost money to run but on

-balance it’s worthwhile because tours are full of legal
+balance it’s money well spent because tours are full of

 Licensing for travel agents and tour operators was